Drug Interactions between fluconazole and Malarone

 - Vaginal Yeast Infection

-- Malarone is a member of the drug class antimalarial combinations.
+- Malarone is in the drug class antimalarial combinations.

 - Malarone is used to treat the following conditions: